haguenau/staticregexp/README.md

 or, to have every Erlang source file filtered, simply add `{parse_transform, staticregexp}` to your compiler options (`erl_opts`, when using rebar).

+Note: this is really a special case of the functionality provided by `parse_trans`' `ct_expand`.
+It might be useful as an example of a simple parse transform.